araobp/signalling-server/README.md

 - Four buttons: Y, A, X, B buttons
 - One camera rather than two cameras: use a combination of Unity's Render Texture and RawImage to support multiple cameras on the Unity side
+- Remove remote UI control: use HTML5 buttons only as remote UI input

 ## Running the signalling server for Unity Render Streaming